Gaj Yatra: Elephant Corridor Preservation - India

 What is the smallest elephant?

 Borneo elephants, also known as Borneo pygmy elephants, are the smallest elephants.
-They’re a subspecies of the Asian elephant.
-Adult Borneo elephants stand shorter than 1.5 metres (5 feet) tall.
-They can weigh as little as 2,950 kilograms (6,600 pounds) as adult males.
+They’re a subspecies of the Asian elephant that can only be found in northeastern Borneo, Indonesia, and Malaysia.
+Adult male Borneo elephants grow to a height of 2.5 metres (eight feet) and can weigh as little as 3,000 kilograms (6,600 pounds).

 Why did elephants evolve such large ears?

 Elephants do not have sweat glands.
 Instead, they use their large ears, which have a high concentration of veins, to keep cool.
-By flapping their ears, elephants cool the blood in their ears, which is then transported to the rest of their bodies.
+Elephants cool the blood in their ears by flapping their ears, which is then transported to the rest of their bodies.

 How does an elephant use its trunk?

 An elephant’s trunk is like a long, flexible nose.
-They use their trunks for drinking water, bathing, smelling, breathing, trumpeting, and grabbing things.
-Sometimes elephants also use their trunks to show affection.
+They use their trunks for bathing, smelling, breathing, trumpeting, and grabbing things.
+Trunks also come in handy for drinking, storing, and spraying water.
+Sometimes, elephants drape their trunks over one another—or intertwine them—to show affection.

 Can an elephant go for days without water?

 Although elephants have large, thick bodies with little fat covering—ideal for storing water—elephants are highly dependent on water sources.
-Even the African savannah elephant, suited for dry climates, can only survive for a maximum of 3 days without water.
+Even the African savannah elephant, suited for dry climates, can only survive for a maximum of two to three days without water.

-Just behind the tongue of an elephant is a small pouch called the pharyngeal pouch.
-Most commonly used to make a deep rumbling sound for communication, this pouch can also store about a gallon of water.
+Just behind an elephant’s tongue is a small pouch called the pharyngeal pouch.
+Most commonly used to make a deep rumbling sound for communication, this pouch can also store up to four litres (seven pints) of water.

-Elephants use their feet, trunks, and tusks to dig large holes in dry riverbeds and reach water sources.
-This gives the opportunity to other, smaller species to access these watering holes, which may previously have been inaccessible to them.
-In this way, elephants act as ecosystem engineers and benefit biodiversity as a whole.
+Elephants use their feet, trunks, and tusks to dig large holes in dry riverbeds to reach water sources.
+This allows other, smaller species to also access these watering holes.
+This is just one way that elephants act as ecosystem engineers and benefit biodiversity.

 Which animals prey on elephants?